CogSciUOS/asparagus/report/chapter_3_todo.md

 > &ensp;&ensp;&ensp; rust, bent, etc. ...
 >
 > &ensp;&ensp;&ensp; Preparation for manual feature extraction  `Maren?`
-> &ensp;&ensp;&ensp; Preparing the images for manual classification to create more labeled data: sorting the pictures in
+> &ensp;&ensp;&ensp; Preparing the images for manual classification to create more labelled data: sorting the pictures in
 > &ensp;&ensp;&ensp; the grid, have 3 pictures per asparagus spear, etc. ...
 >
 > &ensp; **The hand-label app**  `Michael?`